Center for Young Children (CYC)

 Dr. Kelly Mix, Ph.D., is the Chair of the Department of Human Development and Quantitative Methodology.
 She earned her Ph.D. at the University of Chicago in 1995 and has held faculty positions in the Department of Psychology at Indiana University and the College of Education at Michigan State University.
 She has received research funding from the Institute of Education Sciences, the National Science Foundation, the National Institutes of Health, and the Spencer Foundation.
 Her research is focused on the development of number concepts and mathematical reasoning, with a particular interest in the use of cognitive science principles to improve children's learning.

 Dr. Melanie Killen, Ph.D., from the Department of Human Development and Quantitative Methodology, received her doctoral degree from the University of California, Berkeley.
-The topics that she studies with young children include conflict resolution, moral judgment, social cognition, social exclusion, intergroup attitudes, gender stereotypes, and peer relationships.
-She has a team of doctoral students and undergraduate research assistants who are well trained in interview methodologies with young children.
-Currently she is conducting two studies at the CYC, one on moral judgment and resource allocation, and a second project social exclusion and inclusion in peer groups.
+The topics that the lab studies include how children and adolescents’ reason, think about, and evaluate issues related to moral judgment, social cognition, social exclusion, intergroup attitudes, gender stereotypes, and peer relationships.
+She has a team of post-doctoral fellows, lab managers, doctoral students, and undergraduate research assistants who collaborate on many projects in these areas of research and application.
+In addition, the team is implementing a school-based program called Developing Inclusive Youth, designed to increase friendships across boundaries and help create inclusive classrooms for all children to thrive and succeed.

 Dr. Melanie Killen's Social and Moral Development Laboratory web site.